 In certain circumstances, if you are physically unable to come to the Center, our Advocate may be able to come to your home.
 This will be assessed individually.

 If you are not sure you have a legal problem, call our office and ask us.
-If your problem does not fall into one of the areas listed here, we can provide some suggestions that might help you solve your problem without a lawyer.
+If your problem does not fall into one of the areas listed above, we can provide some suggestions that might help you solve your problem without a lawyer.

 When should I ask for assistance?

 You should seek assistance as soon as you think you have a legal problem.
-It is important to get help with any legal problem you having - as early as possible.
+It is important to get help with any legal problem you're having - as early as possible.
 For Example: If you have received an eviction notice, you have only 5 days to apply for an extension of time to pay your rent.

 What should I bring with me to the Port Alberni Friendship Center?